wulalalaaaaa/OpenShellEverywhereByHotKey/README.md

 How to use:

-download the exe or compile your own exe. put it at anyplace.(when directry is invalid,shell will cd the position of exe.) click 2,run exe! now hotkey worked.
+download the exe or compile your own exe. put it at anyplace.(when directory is invalid,shell will cd the position of exe.) click 2,run exe! now hotkey worked.